bcoles/kasld/docs/reproducibility.md

 whether the window collapsed to a single address.
-A KASLR-`off` row that is `recovered=no` (e.g. `ppc64le` or `riscv32` under `hardened`) therefore shows `0` residual but a non-point window: the base is fixed (0 entropy), yet from file-only facts kasld can only *bound* it — between the true base and that base plus the image-base offset — rather than read it exactly.
+A KASLR-`off` row that is `recovered=no` (e.g. `ppc64le` or `riscv32` under `hardened`) therefore shows `0` residual but a non-point window: the base is fixed (0 entropy), yet from file-only facts KASLD can only *bound* it — between the true base and that base plus the image-base offset — rather than read it exactly.
 That width is inference uncertainty, not entropy.
 It still contains the truth, which is the property being checked.

-Several architectures show KASLR `off` outside the `nokaslr` column: under the default qemu machine they receive no KASLR seed (or the port has no text KASLR), so the kernel boots unrandomized and kasld bounds or pins the base via the disabled-base path — a soundness case, not a gap.
-Where that disabled base is a fixed constant (e.g. seedless `riscv64` under `-M virt`), kasld pins it exactly from arch constants plus the world-readable device-tree, so `recovered=yes` holds even under `hardened` — no kallsyms or leak is needed when there is no randomness to recover.
+Several architectures show KASLR `off` outside the `nokaslr` column: under the default qemu machine they receive no KASLR seed (or the port has no text KASLR), so the kernel boots unrandomized and KASLD bounds or pins the base via the disabled-base path — a soundness case, not a gap.
+Where that disabled base is a fixed constant (e.g. seedless `riscv64` under `-M virt`), KASLD pins it exactly from arch constants plus the world-readable device-tree, so `recovered=yes` holds even under `hardened` — no kallsyms or leak is needed when there is no randomness to recover.